RiMaxim/sulfoacetate/README.md

+- An additional genome, RS_GCF_001078595.1 (SAMN03777540), was included because, although the XML block for this ID does not mention ‘Sponge’, ‘sponge’, ‘porifera’, or ‘Porifera’, the host organism is a sponge—Oscarella lobularis.

+– Remove the three samples, as they are not marine sponges: RS_GCF_023370115.1 (SAMN28097950), RS_GCF_026420865.1 (SAMN31422749), RS_GCF_040538665.1 (SAMN38848338)”
-- The input file is table.tsv, generated in the previous step.

-- The resulting output is saved to table2.tsv.
+The input file is table.tsv, generated in the previous step.
+The resulting output is saved to table2.tsv.